 In addition, we have compiled an Annotated Bibliography on gender-related research from the Livestock Systems Innovation Lab’s target countries and value chains related to gender and livestock.
 It consolidates research that brings a gender lens to the study of the livestock sector and raises awareness of this literature base and potential for new areas of inquiry related to gender and livestock value chains.

-The online course Integrating Gender and Youth into Livestock Research was created for applicants to increase their awareness of and ability to incorporate gender and youth issues into the Request for Applications (RFA) process.
-It is a short, practical combination of research and application that will help applicants improve their proposals and increase their understanding of these critical topics for long term project impact and success.
+The online course Integrating Gender and Youth into Livestock Research was created for researchers to increase their awareness of and ability to incorporate gender and youth issues into their work.
+It is a short, practical combination of research and application that helps to increase understanding of these critical topics for long term project impact and success.

 Colverson, K.E., Coble-Harris, L., Galie, A., Moore, E.V.
 Munoz, O., McKune, S.L., Singh, N., and Mo, R. 2020.
 Evolution of a gender tool: WEAI, WELI and livestock research.
 Global Food Security, Volume 26, 100375, https://doi.org/10.1016/j.gfs.2020.100375